 - *When linking to an external source be sure your link opens in a new tab or window

 So you have your topic and you’re ready to start punching some keys and share your prose with the world.
 Some simple things can make your post more enjoyable to read.

-Like Categories and Tags, this practice has multiple benefit.
-Not only do Headers supply organization of your thoughts within the post, they aid search engines working to connect your content to the right searchers.
+Like Categories and Tags, this practice has multiple benefits.
+Not only do Headers supply organization of your thoughts on the post, they aid search engines working to connect your content to the right searchers.
 Header 1, 2, 3 and so forth create a hierarchy of sorts for your words and provides breaks for the eyes.